 Design of the Paragon Star Multifamily development will conform to City Standards.
-The proposed mass grading will add approximately 2,300 SF of impervious area to the site through modular block retaining walls.
 A full wetland delineation and flood study have been included within this report for further analysis in their respective areas.

 Construction of the proposed development according to the recommendations of this report will meet or exceed the stormwater requirements of the City of Lee's Summit, Missouri.
 The designed stormwater management will reduce the risk of flooding for residents and businesses downstream of the project in accordance with the applicable standards.